pli01/terraform-openstack-k3s/README.md

 [![CI](https://github.com/pli01/terraform-openstack-k3s/actions/workflows/main.yml/badge.svg)](https://github.com/pli01/terraform-openstack-k3s/actions/workflows/main.yml)

-Terraform modules which creates a k3s cluster with portainer and multiple customized functional resources on an Openstack Project/Tenant
+Terraform modules which creates a k3s cluster with portainer webadmin and multiple customized functional resources on an Openstack Project/Tenant

 Project used:
 * [k3s](https://k3s.io/)
 * [portainer](https://www.portainer.io/)

+Workload users are accessible through a dedicated URL from the `lb` instance Administration of the kubernetes cluster is accesible through a decicated URL from the `lb_admin` instance, allowing:
+* access to the kubernetes API
+* administration by a web interface based on portainer.io portainer allows you to have authentification and console / web access to the cluster as well as to the pod / container!

 ![K3S cluster archi](doc/terraform-openstack-k3s-archi.png)